 According to Google, the most popular retro TV shows in the U.S. include the sitcom All in the Family, the police procedural Dragnet, and the educational program Schoolhouse Rock!
 Perhaps the availability of streaming services such as Netflix and Hulu have made many retro TV shows popular again, or perhaps these shows are so good that they’ve stood the test of time!

 We love these items and TV shows just as much as the next person, but really, we found this a fun exercise into the lasting impact a generation can have on culture, and the best example of this we’ve found so far are the Baby Boomers.
-Here at Coventry, we celebrate Baby Boomers comfortably entering retirement, which is why we offer solutions to sell your life insurance policy and increase your retirement funds.
+Here at Coventry, we celebrate Baby Boomers comfortably entering retirement, which is why we offer solutions and information on how to sell your life insurance policy and increase your retirement funds.
 Find out if you qualify!